fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_06.jpg)

-Figure 6.6: Representation of a date object
+Caption: Representation of a date object

 The output format for time is similar; it takes hour, minute, second, and microsecond.
 All of them are optional and are initialized at 0 if